GXG-CS/Smart-Cameras/Notes.md

 Steps:

-1. Know the obj performance metrics(y) and the results module.
+1. Know the obj performance metrics(y) and the results output module.
 2. Modify the detect.py so that it can work with video file(instead of camera feed).
-3. Know the results module.
+3. Modify the results module.
 4. Output results to record.
 5. Limit the hardware ability.
 6. Create a Script to run all configuration with specific dataset and specific model(inference is ok now).